Sitecore/content-hub-one-nextjs-starterkit/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+To see the result, open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+See the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more information.